 Psalm 126 – Amazed at God’s Work

-This Psalm is titled, A Song of Ascents.
+This psalm is titled A Song of Ascents.
 It is the seventh in the series of 15 songs for pilgrims coming to Jerusalem.
-This song likely was composed after the exile, in wondrous gratitude for God’s restoration and praying for a furtherance of that work.
+This song likely was composed after the exile, in wondrous gratitude for God’s restoration, and in prayer for a furtherance of that work.

 A. Joy beyond expression at the return from exile.